NinoX-Maker/NinoX-Maker/README.md

-- 👋 Hi, I’m @NinoX-Maker
+- 👋 Hi, I’m Ávila
 - 👀 I’m interested in create my company, or work in one
-- 🌱 I’m currently learning python, any language, html, css, javascript idw
+- 🌱 I’m currently learning python, any language, html, css, javascript, now I'm learning javascript
 - 💞️ I’m looking to collaborate on anything interesting that can improve my repertoire
 - 📫 How to reach me ...  anyone
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 <!---
 NinoX-Maker/NinoX-Maker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.